kcook98765/service.IPTVEncoderRedirect/README.md

 If you experiment with multiple kodi servers, you may want to limit the # of streams (in my case HULU only allows 2 concurrent streams).

-That is it, onnce DVR has gatherd the data, you should have access.
+That is it, onnce DVR has gathered the data, you should have access.

 When you start a video from the DVR, it connects to the addon, the addon checks if a proxy/kodi box is free, initiates the playback and redirects the connection to the proxy url to begin the streaming.